Brad Zhang / public archive

 Turn writing into durable public infrastructure.

-Projects, essays, notes, and future support products are meant to reinforce one another rather than compete for attention.
+Projects, essays, X notes, offers, and future research products are meant to reinforce one another rather than compete for attention.

 Source to publication

-Platforms are only entry points.
-The site is the durable memory.
+Platforms are entry points.
+The site is the durable proof system.

-WeChat holds long-form essays, X captures field judgments and threads, and GitHub turns those judgments into public engineering evidence.
-The site does not merely aggregate them; it reorders them for reading and search.
+X captures field judgments and threads, GitHub turns those judgments into public engineering evidence, and WeChat keeps longer archive material.
+The site does not merely aggregate them; it reorders them for founder reading, search, and commercial trust.

-That is why the design avoids reproducing a social feed and instead prioritizes archive pages, topic dossiers, project narratives, and future support flows.
-The key metric is returnability, not raw update speed.
+That is why the design avoids reproducing a social feed and instead prioritizes thesis pages, topic dossiers, project narratives, and collaboration paths.
+The key metric is not raw update speed; it is whether the right person can understand the operating point of view quickly.

 Current three-layer stack

-• Topic layer: dossiers reorganize material around recurring questions
+• Thesis layer: topic and thesis pages reorganize material around recurring questions

 • Execution layer: GitHub projects act as practical evidence and brand assets